The New England Journal of Medicine July 12, 2012

 Medical Student

-What is the primary pathophysiological mechanism by which hydroxyethyl starch (HES) 130/0.42 is thought to cause acute kidney injury in septic patients, and how does this contrast with the clearance of crystalloids?
+What is the pathophysiological mechanism by which hydroxyethyl starch (HES) contributes to acute kidney injury in patients with severe sepsis, leading to the increased need for renal-replacement therapy observed in this trial?

 Key Response